monarco/monarco-hat-driver-nodejs/README.md

 For demonstration, `AOUT1` is driven by constant 2.0 Volts, `AOUT2` is driven by sinusoidal signal between 1.0 Volts and 9.0 Volts.
 Digital outputs `DOUT3` and `DOUT4` simulate quadrature encoder signal.
 For the test, it is expected you connected together AIN1<>AOUT1, AIN2<>AOUT2, DIN3<>DOUT3, DIN4<>DOUT4.
 COUNTER2 module is switched to quadrature decoder mode.

 ## License

-monarco-nodejs and examples provided in this repository are covered by the BSD 3-Clause License.
+monarco-hat package and examples provided in this repository are covered by the BSD 3-Clause License.
 See LICENSE.txt or https://opensource.org/licenses/BSD-3-Clause

-Copyright REX Controls s.r.o. http://www.rexcontrols.com, Author: Vlastimil Setka, <setka@rexcontrols.com>
+Copyright REX Controls s.r.o. http://www.rexcontrols.com, Author: Jiri Faist, <faist@rexcontrols.com>